phobos101/phobos101.github.io/_posts/2015-12-23-its-a-bit-iffy.md

 layout: post
 section-type: post
 title: It's a bit iffy
-category: Tech
-tags: [ 'tutorial', 'JavaScript' ]
+excerpt: A huge topic for a beginner coder is the topic of functions.
+This blog post will go over what a function is, how to call them and how to create an IIFE.
 ---

 ### It's a bit iffy...

 A huge topic for a beginner coders is the topic of functions.
 Some common questions I have seen regarding functions include:
-* Why are they needed?
+- Why are they needed?
-* I've written a function but nothing is happening!
+- I've written a function but nothing is happening!
-* What is the difference between a function and a method?
+- What is the difference between a function and a method?

 I will aim to cover all these and more as we talk though what a function is and why they are so useful.